LexData-Labs/Lex_Vision/PROJECT_ANALYSIS.md

 ## 🎯 Executive Summary

-**Lex Vision** is a real-time CCTV monitoring system that combines YOLOv8 body detection with face recognition for automated employee attendance tracking.
+**LexVision** is a real-time CCTV monitoring system that combines YOLOv8 body detection with face recognition for automated employee attendance tracking.
 The system features a modern React/TypeScript frontend and a FastAPI Python backend, designed to run efficiently in CPU-only mode by default while supporting optional GPU acceleration.

 ### Key Highlights
 - ✅ **Production-Ready**: Fully functional with real-time video streaming